3 Data wrangling II

 ## 7 1992 3 3.12

-Let’s repeat part of the analysis we did to find the mean_weight
+Let’s repeat part of the analysis we did to find the mean_weight, and now

 complete the table by imputing values and compare the result to the result when